-ChannelMix can help users measure the impact of different marketing channels on conversions with ChannelMix's data-driven attribution model in our Multi-Touch Attribution dashboard.
+ChannelMix can help users measure the impact of different marketing channels on target events with ChannelMix's data-driven attribution model in our Multi-Touch Attribution dashboard.

 Data-driven attribution is designed to be more accurate than rule-based attribution.
-Instead of relying on a one-size-fits-all rule, our data-driven model looks at all the specific interactions that specific users had with each of your marketing channels to measure those channels’ influence on conversion activity.
+Instead of relying on a one-size-fits-all rule, our data-driven model looks at all the specific interactions that specific users had with each of your marketing interventions to measure those interventions’ influence on target activity.

 Data-Driven Attribution and Pathing Data

 ChannelMix's data-driven model runs on your OneView Media dataset, which captures data from all your media channels, and website pathing data from Google Analytics.